How the Right Workspace Can Spark Creativity

 “I think in the business place, and especially working from home, make sure that you’re leveraging the tools and technology you have access to as best as you can,” says Anthony.

-In order to take advantage of your resources, Anthony recommends reviewing things like, “How do we use features in Zoom?
+To take advantage of your resources, Anthony recommends reviewing things like, “How do we use features in Zoom?
 What video platform works best for my organization?
 What other products are out there that will make me feel like I’m at an office with other individuals, so my productivity is boosted?”

 As employees tap into the many remote collaboration tools now available, the experiences they share with colleagues through a virtual space can be more productive and meaningful.